jnelken/RainWav/README.md

 ## Implementation Timeline

-### Phase 1: User Authentication, User, Follow, Track Models (~2 days)
+### Phase 1: User Authentication and models (~1 day)

 In Phase 1, I will begin by implementing user signup/login and authentication (using BCrypt).
 There will be a basic landing page after signup/login that will contain the container for the application's root React component.
-I will also test follower/following associations.
-Next will be to implement an upload form for tracks using a third party hosting server to store the files.

 [Details][phase-one]

-### Phase 2: Flux Architecture and Track CRUD (2.5 days)
+### Phase 2: Flux Architecture and Track CRUD (~3 days)

 Phase 2 is focused on setting up Flux, the React Router, and the React view structure for the main application.
 After the basic Flux architecture has been set up, a Track store will be implemented and a set of actions corresponding to the needed CRUD functionality created.
-Once this is done, I will create React views for the Users `TrackIndex`, `TrackItem` and `TrackForm`.
-At the end of Phase 2, Notes can be created, read, edited and destroyed in the browser.
-Notes should save to the database when the form loses focus or is left idle after editing.
-Lastly, while constructing the views I will start using basic bootstrap for styling.
+Once this is done, I will create React views for the User's `TrackIndex`, `TrackItem` and `TrackForm`.
+This will include the search for a third party hosting service such as Amazon to store all the tracks.
+Tracks can be created, played, edited and destroyed in the browser.
+Lastly, while constructing the views I will start writing some rudimentary CSS for styling.

 [Details][phase-two]

-### Phase 3: Notebooks and Tags (2 days)
+### Phase 3: Follows, Likes and Reposts (2 days)

 Phase 3 adds organization to the Notes.
 Notes belong to a Notebook, which has its own `Index` view.
 Create JSON API for Notebooks.
 Notes can also now be